EchoThread Comment Widget Documentation

-Install EchoThread's privacy-first comment widget on any website in under a minute.
-This guide covers the quick start snippet, configuration, theming, import/export, and step-by-step setup for Shopify, Wix, Framer, Squarespace, WordPress, Next.js, Hugo, Astro, Ghost, Jekyll, Eleventy, and Gatsby.
+Use these EchoThread docs to install a privacy-first comment widget on any website in under a minute.
+Start with the copy-paste embed snippet, then configure thread identifiers, theming, import/export, moderation, and platform setup for Shopify, Wix, Framer, Squarespace, WordPress, Next.js, Hugo, Astro, Ghost, Jekyll, Eleventy, and Gatsby.

 Last updated · See the changelog for recent widget updates, or the EchoThread blog for in-depth guides.